aws/aws-xray-sdk-python/README.md

 ```

 ### Use SQLAlchemy ORM
-The SQLAlchemy integration requires you to override the Session and Query Classes for SQL Alchemy
+The SQLAlchemy integration requires you to override the Session and Query Classes for SQL Alchemy.

 SQLAlchemy integration uses subsegments so you need to have a segment started before you make a query.